LodovicoTerzi/HTGQC/README.md

 ## HTGQC is an R package for quality check of HTG EdgeSeq datasets.

+To install, please install the "devtools" R package, then run

+`devtools::install_github("LodovicoTerzi/HTGQC")`

 The package has two main functions:

 `readHTG` reads the unformatted Excel file as it outputs from the HTG Edge-seq machines.